arpitk2509/arpitk2509/README.md

 ### 🕵️‍♂️ The Short Version

-I am a third-year B.Tech CSE student and data analyst based in Pune, India.
+I'm a data scientist / data analyst based in Pune, India.
 The short version: give me messy, real-world data — missing values, weird encodings, zero documentation — and I'll turn it into something a non-technical person can actually use to make a decision.

 The full loop, start to finish: **pull the data → clean it → model or visualize it → explain what it actually means.**